ChillYao/ev-charger-visualization/README.md

 ## Features

 - Users can scroll the bar on the top to change the input parameters.
 Then the output is calculated and visualized.
+- This app is responsive.
+- The code is readable and extendable

 ## Technologies